 This web page shows only a small excerpt of our Sword research.
-Another 140 words (10 lines of text) covering the years 1745 and 1870 are included under the topic Early Sword History in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) covering the years 1745 and 1870 are included under the topic Early Sword History in all our PDF Extended History products and printed products wherever possible.

 Sword Settlers in United States in the 18th Century